 Buy enough solution to completely cover the rusted part

-Clean off any oil or grease before soaking.
-Pour the solution in a plastic tub.
+Clean off any oil or grease on rusted metal before soaking.
+Pour the rust remover solution in a plastic tub.
 Then drop in the rusted item and walk away.

 The old standby rust remover chemicals contain either phosphoric or hydrochloric acid to dissolve the rust.
 They’re harsh chemicals that give off some pretty intense fumes, so suit up with rubber gloves, goggles and a respirator.
 Find them in the paint department at any home center.
 You’ll also need an old paintbrush, a waste tub, a 3-in. putty knife and rags.